 - It supports ASCII to ASCII and EBCDIC to EBCDIC code conversion, allowing a site to handle differences among "like" conversion tables (Unisys A versus IBM EBCDIC, for example). - It supports full (256-character) ASCII as well as the NETEX 128-character ASCII tables.
-This is particularly useful for handling the variety of country codes that appear in the last half of the ASCII tables. - It allows a site to specify incoming code conversion and outgoing conversions separately. - It allows EFT to offer optional data verification facilities (CRC) for character file transfer as well as bitstream transfer.
-Refer to "EFT Data Verification" on page 89 for more information.
+This is particularly useful for handling the variety of country codes that appear in the last half of the ASCII tables. - It allows a site to specify incoming code conversion and outgoing conversions separately. - It allows EFT to offer optional data verification facilities (CRC) for character file transfer as well as bit-stream transfer.
+Refer to "EFT Data Verification" on page 92 for more information.

 All EFT code conversion is controlled by means of the TRANSLATE command.
-Refer to the TRANSLATE command as described in "Command Descriptions" on page 99.
+Refer to the TRANSLATE command as described in "Command Descriptions" on page 103.
 Using TRANSLATE, a site administrator can define code conversion tables, review the current tables, and enable or disable the EFT code conversion facility.

 Although a user may use the TRANSLATE command to specify changes to the conversion tables "on the fly," it is strongly suggested that code conversion be treated as a site operations issue and that any code conversion table changes be established at a site level by means of the TRANSLATE SEARCH qualifier.
-By using the TRANSLATE SEARCH Path mechanism, site administrator can define the tables and enable EFT code conversion as part of the CONNECT/LOGIN process to particular systems.
+By using the TRANSLATE SEARCH path mechanism, site administrators can define the tables and enable EFT code conversion as part of the CONnect/LOGIN process to specific systems that require these modifications.